Remarks on Kawamata's effective non-vanishing conjecture for manifolds with trivial first Chern classes: Introduction

 By Hirzebruch--Riemann--Roch formula, the existence of global sections is related to the effectivity of Todd classes.
-We define the following fake effectivity for cycles. \begin{definition}Let $X$ be a smooth projective variety and $\gamma$ an algebraic $k$-cycle. $\gamma$ is said to be {\it fakely effective} if the intersection number $\gamma\cdot L^{k}\geq 0$ for any nef line bundle $L$. \end{definition} We remark that to test fake effectivity, it suffices to check for only ample (or nef and big) line bundles $L$ since nef line bundles can be viewed as ``limits" of ample line bundles \cite{lazarsfeld}.
+We define the following quasi-effectivity for cycles. \begin{definition}Let $X$ be a smooth projective variety and $\gamma$ an algebraic $k$-cycle. $\gamma$ is said to be {\it quasi-effective} if the intersection number $\gamma\cdot L^{k}\geq 0$ for any nef line bundle $L$. \end{definition} We remark that to test quasi-effectivity, it suffices to check for only ample (or nef and big) line bundles $L$ since nef line bundles can be viewed as ``limits" of ample line bundles \cite{lazarsfeld}.

-As explained above, we will consider the following question. \begin{question} Are Todd classes of a Calabi--Yau variety or a hyperk\"ahler variety fakely effective?\end{question} It is well-known that the second Todd class of a smooth projective variety with $c_1=0$ is fakely effective (which is equivalent to pseudo-effectivity in this case) by the result of Miyaoka and Yau \cite{miyaoka, yau0}.
-We consider higher Todd classes and answer this question affirmatively in the following cases. \begin{theorem}[{=Theorem \ref{effective of Td4}, Proposition \ref{verification for beauville}, and Theorem \ref{CICY td4}}]~ \begin{enumerate} \item The fourth Todd classes of all hyperk\"ahler varieties are fakely effective; \item All Todd classes of hyperk\"ahler varieties homeomorphic to any known hyperk\"ahler variety, except for O'Grady's 10-dimensional example remaining unknown, are fakely effective; \item The fourth Todd classes of general complete intersection Calabi--Yau in products of projective spaces are fakely effective. \end{enumerate} \end{theorem} We also prove a weaker version of Conjecture \ref{kawamata conj} which relates to a conjecture of Beltrametti and Sommese (see H\"{o}ring's work \cite{horing}). \begin{theorem}[{=Theorems \ref{HRR for odd CY}, \ref{HRR for even CY}}] Fix an integer $n\geq 2$.
+As explained above, we will consider the following question. \begin{question} Are Todd classes of a Calabi--Yau variety or a hyperk\"ahler variety quasi-effective?\end{question} It is well-known that the second Todd class of a smooth projective variety with $c_1=0$ is quasi-effective (which is equivalent to pseudo-effectivity in this case) by the result of Miyaoka and Yau \cite{miyaoka, yau0}.
+We consider higher Todd classes and answer this question affirmatively in the following cases. \begin{theorem}[{=Theorem \ref{effective of Td4}, Proposition \ref{verification for beauville}, and Theorem \ref{CICY td4}}]~ \begin{enumerate} \item The fourth Todd classes of all hyperk\"ahler varieties are quasi-effective; \item All Todd classes of hyperk\"ahler varieties homeomorphic to any known hyperk\"ahler variety, except for O'Grady's 10-dimensional example remaining unknown, are quasi-effective; \item The fourth Todd classes of general complete intersection Calabi--Yau in products of projective spaces are quasi-effective. \end{enumerate} \end{theorem} We also prove a weaker version of Conjecture \ref{kawamata conj} which relates to a conjecture of Beltrametti and Sommese (see H\"{o}ring's work \cite{horing}). \begin{theorem}[{=Theorems \ref{HRR for odd CY}, \ref{HRR for even CY}}] Fix an integer $n\geq 2$.
 Let $X$ be an $n$-dimensional smooth projective variety with $c_1(X)=0$ in $H^2(X, \bR)$ and $L$ a nef and big line bundle on $X$.
 Then there exists a positive integer $i\leq \rounddown{\frac{n-1}{4}}+\rounddown{\frac{n+2}{4}}$ such that $H^{0}(X,L^{\otimes i})\ne 0$.

 In particular, Conjecture \ref{kawamata conj} is true in dimension $\leq4$. \end{theorem} Finally, we remark that one could also consider the K\"{a}hler version of Conjecture \ref{kawamata conj} and Question \ref{question}.
 However, they can be simply reduced to the projective case.
 As for Conjecture \ref{kawamata conj}, the existence of a nef and big line bundle on a compact complex manifold forces the manifold to be Moishezon (e.g. \cite[Theorem 2.2.15]{ma}), and hence projective since it is also K\"{a}hler.
 For Question \ref{question}, if we consider a non-projective hyperk\"ahler manifold $X$, then $q_X(L) =0$ for every nef line bundle $L$ (\cite[Theorem 3.11]{huybrechts}) and hence the intersection numbers of nef line bundles with Todd classes are identically zero by Fujiki's result \cite{fujiki} (see Theorem \ref{fujiki result}).